 Those who may not be familiar with the differences between the two designations often use the term “Realtor” as a shorthand to refer to anyone who is in the business of helping people buy and sell real estate.
 However, this usage is incorrect, as they are not one and the same thing.

 How Can Real Estate Agents and Brokers Become Realtors?

 After receiving a real estate license, most agents go on to join their local association of Realtors, the state association of Realtors, and the National Association of Realtors.
 They can then call themselves Realtors as long as they pay monthly dues and follow the code of ethics.
-While many major brokerages encourage and even require agents to become Realtors, they aren’t legally required to become Realtors in order to deal in real estate.
+While many major brokerages encourage and even require agents to become Realtors or pursue additional real estate certifications, they aren’t legally required to become Realtors in order to deal in real estate.

 Who Can Become a Realtor?

 Not only real estate agents and real estate brokers can become Realtors.
 Property managers, real estate appraisers, real estate counselors, and other real estate professionals can also join NAR and become Realtors.